AllenCellModeling/aicsimageio/docs/CONTRIBUTING.md

     Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass linting and tests, including testing other Python versions with make:
+6. When you're done making changes, check that your changes pass linting and tests, including testing other Python versions with make (!!
+Important !!):

     ```bash
     make build